 T-MSIS Substance Use Disorder (SUD) Data Book

-An interactive T-MSIS SUD Data Book data analytics tool is also available.
-This tool’s data and tables mirror those that have been produced in the SUD Data Book and can be filtered, sorted, and downloaded in multiple formats using a graphical interface.
-This offers enhanced flexibility for users over the static display of information in the SUD Data Book report.
+An interactive T-MSIS SUD Data Book data analytics tool for 2017 and 2018 is also available.
+The data and tables in this tool mirror those that have been produced in the SUD Data Book and can be filtered, sorted, and downloaded in multiple formats using a graphical interface.
+The tool offers enhanced flexibility for users over the static display of information in the SUD Data Book report.

 - Interactive T-MSIS SUD Data Book

 State-level Medicaid per capita expenditures were calculated for inclusion in the Medicaid and Children’s Health Insurance Program Scorecard.
 This analysis draws on the CMS Office of the Actuary (OACT) methodology for estimating national-level Medicaid per capita spending.
-The data sources for the analysis are preliminary 2017 TAF and CMS-64 expenditures reported in the Medicaid Budget and Expenditures System (MBES).
+The data sources for the analysis are the 2017 and 2018 TAF data and CMS-64 expenditures reported in the Medicaid Budget and Expenditures System (MBES).

 Download the methodology document: